mark-mcdermott/rails-nuxt-auth/README.md

 Here are changes I had to do from their tutorial (or stuff that wasn't obvious to me at first).

 - uncomment rack-cors & jbuilder in backend Gemfile
-- they are right that you can't make the below tweaks to ApplicationController until after devise is installed.
+- they are right that you can't make the tweaks to ApplicationController until after devise is installed.
+Make them after you install devise.
 - my axios port in nuxt.config.js was 3000
 - make sure your nuxt.config.js modules look like this:
 ```